-When I start trip-planning, I notice how my brain will occasionally jump from idea to idea.
-I find this helpful because I’ll sometimes discover options that I might have otherwise missed.
-However, I also find that this can be a huge time sink as I’ll end up spending way too much time on booking a simple hotel and rental car.
+When I start planning a trip, I notice how my brain occasionally jumps from idea to idea.
+I find this helpful because I’ll discover options I might have otherwise missed.
+However, I also find this can be a huge time sink as I’ll end up spending way too much time on booking a simple hotel and rental car.

 Is one of these types of planning better than another?

-The linear approach is much more straightforward and is perfect for those who don’t like to spend a lot of time making plans and will be happy with any vacation.
-However, if you’re reading a travel blog, I’d say it’s a fair assumption that you have some interest in improving your travel experiences.
-Just booking a trip by picking a flight from Expedia, adding on the cheapest car they show you and staying at the Hampton Inn because they have free breakfast is fine, but you might do better by just spending a few minutes more.
+The linear approach is straightforward and perfect for those who don’t like to spend a lot of time making plans and will be happy with any vacation.
+However, if you’re reading a travel blog, I’d say it’s a fair assumption you have an interest in improving your travel experiences.
+Picking a flight from Expedia, adding on the cheapest car they show you and staying at the Hampton Inn because they have free breakfast is fine, but you might do better by just spending a few minutes more.

 Guilty as charged.

 I think there’s a happy medium in there.
 Having a straightforward approach to your travel planning will get you where you want to go.
 Of course, you may end up paying more money or staying at a mediocre place, or missing out on an event just because you didn’t take a few minutes to check other options.
 Letting yourself explore can lead you to some interesting places.
 However, I don’t think Sharon’s going to be thrilled about us staying in a yurt on our next trip to Tennessee (Note from Sharon: True story!).

 Come on, don’t those look awesome?
 Still not worth me spending time researching that option if we’re never going to do it.